naavis/haloray/README.md

 - **Rays per frame:** Number of rays traced through individual crystals per rendered frame
   - If the user interface slows down a lot during rendering, lower this value
-  - On an NVIDIA GeForce GTX 1070 a good value seems to be around 500 000
+  - On an NVIDIA GeForce RTX 3070 a good value seems to be around 500 000
   - The maximum value for this parameter may be limited by your GPU
 - **Maximum frames:** Simulation stops after rendering this many frames
 - **Double scattering:** Probability of a single light ray to scatter from two